itoffshore/Arch-SKM/README.scripts.md

 Automated mode can also be enabled by adding AUTOMATED=Y to your ~/.config/abk.conf

-To rebuild a previous kernel PKGBUILD that abk archived in \$BUILD_DIR/kernel-ver.tar.xz:
+To rebuild a previous kernel PKGBUILD that abk archived in $BUILD_DIR/kernel-ver.tar.xz:
 ----------------------------------------------------------------------------------------
- $script -r linux-hardened
+ abk -r linux-hardened

 Utilities:
 -----------------------------------------------------